Last Minute Public Speaking Preparation to Deliver Effortlessly

 Prepare your 'event of a lifetime' with no time

-• Consider what the audience wants and how they prefer to receive information
+• Think about what the audience wants and how they like to take in information

-• Ask yourself, “If I were sitting in the audience, how would I like this presented?”
+• Ask yourself: if I were sitting out there, how would I want this delivered?

-• Adapt examples, stories, and language to their experiences
+• Adapt your examples, stories and language to their world

 Great speakers make it about the audience.
 Poor speakers make it about themselves.
-By centering preparation on audience needs, engagement, comprehension, and retention improve dramatically.
+Centre your preparation on what the audience needs and their engagement and recall climb sharply.

 Keep Preparation Simple and Structured

-Preparation does not need to be complicated, especially when time is short.
-The key is to focus on clarity and simplicity, ensuring each point is easy to remember and deliver.
-You should use the nano speech to structure your presentation.
+Preparation does not need to be complicated, especially when time is tight.
+The trick is to chase clarity over completeness, so every point is easy to remember and easy to deliver.
+Build the whole thing on the Nano Speech.

 Core Steps for Simple Preparation